 Here are four reasons you may need to consider quitting:

 - You're terrible at it.
-Have you watched American Idol tryouts?
-They are filled with people who are terrible singers, yet their family and friends tell them they are good and they just need to follow their dream and never quit.
+Remember American Idol tryouts?
+They were filled with people who were terrible singers, yet their family and friends tell them they are good and they just need to follow their dream and never quit.
 You and I both know that's ridiculous.
 For these guys, there is no amount of stick-to-it-ness that will bring them singing stardom.
 Why is your situation any different?

 - It's sucking the life out of you (even though you may be good at it).
 So many of us make this mistake.
 Maybe you're not terrible at it.
 Maybe you're actually good at it.
 That does not mean you ought to be doing it.
 You have to spend some time considering it and get honest about how it makes you feel.
 Does that thing you're striving to master feed your soul or suck the life out of you?
-Last week I was offered a speaking engagement at a church to talk about time management with the opportunity to sign people up for personal coaching afterward.
+A couple years ago I was offered a speaking engagement at a church to talk about time management with the opportunity to sign people up for personal coaching afterward.
 Seems like a good opportunity, right?
 I'm a decent public speaker and have been an effective personal coach.
 But, as I considered it, I had to face the facts.
-Preparing for isolated speaking events sucks the life out of me and so does doing personal coaching with strangers.
+Preparing for isolated speaking events sucks the life out of me and at the time, so did personal coaching with strangers.
 Why would I say yes to that?
 Why are you saying yes to something that makes you feel the same way?

 - Your family hates you doing it (even though you may love it).
 Even if you're good at it and you love it, it still may not be a good fit for your family or the season your family is in.
 Do yourself and them a favor.
 Put your family first.
 Achieving your goals and losing your family is a net loss.
 No question about it.